 1. Let it sit a day or two

 One time I had been writing a song for hours and my ears were fatigued.
 I thought the song was sounding pretty good, but little did I know that my guitar had fallen far out of tune and my ears had grown accustomed to the sourness.
-I literally wrote a song that only worked with an out-of-tune guitar.
+Literally, I wrote a song that only worked with an out-of-tune guitar.
 I recorded the song on my audio recorder and went to bed.
 I came back and listened the next morning and could only laugh at how terrible it sounded.
 How embarrassing.
 Needless to say, I showed this to no one.
 But wouldn’t it have been humiliating if in my excitement I shared the song on social media?
 Time allows you to regain a fresh perspective.
 And if you hear or read something you don’t like, re-write that part.
 Most writing is re-writing.
 Eventually, you will come back the next day and still be in love with your work.
 Now you’re getting close.

-2. Run it by a friend first n
+2. Run it by a friend first

 Have you made something beautiful or enjoyable?
 Does it express the nature of God’s goodness?
 Is it pleasant?
 If it brings you joy, then it will likely bring joy to someone else.
 But, I’ll be honest. if you are just getting started in your craft, you might want to consider sharing it with one or two people you trust before sharing it with the world.
 One main reason I may never share a song is that I know that it’s not that good.
 I’ve written many bad songs before, and that’s ok.
 It gives me a deeper appreciation for the ones that do turn out ok.
 I’ll usually send my freshly written songs to a friend or two and gauge their response.
 But, let your friend off the hook if they don’t love it.
 If you don’t appreciate their honest feedback, they probably won’t take the risk of giving it to you again in the future.
 Instead, be sure to thank them for their feedback, and take your project back to the lab.
 Art takes time.